 When I first started working at XLN, my primary job was to be the “Content Manager”, which involved managing our creative team and projects, as well as creating content.
-In recent years, I’ve taken on another title, which is “Project Director", so I now I work as both.
-I’m in charge of bigger projects, like when we did Addictive Drums 2.
-I’ve hired a producer to handle the production side of our expansion products, which takes some of the load off me, but I still have executive say in what ADpaks we do, when they come out, etc. I don’t just handle that myself though.
-I involve my team in those discussions, and we talk about what packs we want to do next.
+In recent years, I’ve taken on another title, which is “Project Director”.
+I’m in charge of bigger projects, like when we did “Addictive Drums 2“.
+I’ve hired a producer to handle the production side of our expansion products, which takes some of the load off me, but I still have executive say in which ADpaks we do and when they get released, though I don’t handle that myself; I involve my team in those discussions, and we talk about what packs we want to do next.

-Was it similarly difficult to get into United Recording to create United Pop?
+Was it similarly difficult to get into United Recordin Studios to create the “United Pop” pack?

 Are you particular about the recording consoles you use when make ADpaks, or are you happy to use what the studio provides?

 We use whatever desks the studio has, since we’re after their sound anyway.
 Most of the engineers we work with don’t use processing when recording.
 They spend more time tuning kits and placing mics properly.
 In some cases, we’ve had multiple room mics, and used a compressor on one of the them, but that’s the limits of our processing.

 Have you ever recorded an ADpak to tape?

 We’ve recorded to tape once, with the “Indie“, which was a while ago.
 It was hard though.
 I chose to do it more as an experiment to see if it was possible.
 Two-inch tape has a noise level that’s pretty high, which causes problems when playing ghost notes on snares.
 Those notes are so quiet and quick, which brings the noise up to a ridiculous level.
 So I had to take precautions.
 We split the patch-bay into the two parts and sent one signal to the tape machine and the other to Pro Tools.
 We ended up using the tape recording though, which is something you can actually hear, as the “Indie” pack is bit noisier than the other ones.